shoes/shoes4/README.md

 ## Running Specs

-Shoes 4 is developed in a TDD style.
+Shoes 4 is developed in a TDD style using RSpec.
 You should be writing and running the specs :)

-There are two kinds of Shoes 4 specs:

-1. **Integration specs:** These specify the functionality of the Shoes DSL.
-They can be run with any compatible Shoes backend.
-Shoes 4 comes with a mock backend and an Swt backend that can run the integration specs.

-2. **Isolation specs:** These specify the internal behavior of a Shoes backend, in isolation from the DSL.
-Shoes 4 comes with an isolation spec suite for the Swt backend.

-There are rake tasks for running specs.
-Some examples (run `rake --tasks` to see a more complete list):

-    $ rake spec                      # Run the whole spec suite
-    $ rake spec:shoes                # Run integration specs using the mock backend
-    $ rake spec:swt                  # Run integration specs using the Swt backend, plus isolation specs for the Swt backend
-    $ rake spec:swt:isolation        # Run isolation specs for the Swt backend
-    $ rake spec:swt:integration      # Run integration specs using the Swt backend
+The simplest way to do this is with rake tasks.

-    $ rake spec[Shape]               # Run the whole spec suite, but only for Shape
+    $ rake spec
-    $ rake spec:shoes[Shape]         # Run integration specs for Shape using the mock backend
-    $ rake spec:swt[Shape]           # Run integration and isolation specs for Shape, using the Swt backend
-    $ rake spec:swt:isolation[Shape] # Run isolation specs for Shape using the Swt backend

-**Note:** For Windows, `C:\tmp\shoes4>jruby -S rake spec`

-Sometimes you only want to run specs from individual files rather than entire suites.
-You can run individual specs from the project root directory like this:

-    $ rspec shoes-swt/spec/shoes/swt/app_spec.rb

-If you're on OS X and you are running specs that require SWT, you will have to set the `JRUBY_OPTS` environment variable first:

-    $ export JRUBY_OPTS=-J-XstartOnFirstThread
-    $ rspec shoes-swt/spec/shoes/swt/app_spec.rb

-or set `JRUBY_OPTS` directly on the command line:

-    $ JRUBY_OPTS=-J-XstartOnFirstThread rspec shoes-swt/spec/shoes/swt/app_spec.rb
+(Try `rake --tasks` for a full list)

+If you want more details on other modes to run specs in, philosophy on how and what to tests, check out the [Testing Shoes entry in the wiki](https://github.com/shoes/shoes4/wiki/Testing-Shoes).

 ## Code of Conduct